carbon-language/carbon-lang/docs/project/evolution.md

 The author of a proposal is not required to include changes to the design documentation as part of a proposal, and it may in some cases be preferable to decouple the proposal process from updating the design.
-In this case, the proposal, if accepted, will be implemented through a series of future PRs to the rest of the project, and the proposal document should describe what is being proposed in enough detail to validate that those future PRs properly implement the proposed direction.
+When accepted, the proposal would then be implemented through a series of future PRs to the rest of the project, and the proposal document should describe what is being proposed in enough detail to validate that those future PRs properly implement the proposed direction.